Patarei Prison

 Patarei Prison (Estonian: Patarei vangla), also known as Patarei Sea Fortress and Tallinn Central Prison (Tallinna Keskvangla), commonly known as The Battery (Patarei), is a building complex in Kalamaja district of Tallinn, Estonia.
 The premises cover approximately four hectares of a former sea fortress and prison, located on the shore of Tallinn Bay.

 The fort was built from 1830–1837 as part of the fortifications for the tsarist Russian state.
 The building order was given by emperor Nicholas I. In 1864, Tallinn was removed from Russian Empire’s list of fortresses due to Russia’s defeat in the Crimean War, and the fort was converted into barracks.

 The Republic of Estonia, which declared independence in 1918, reconstructed it as a prison after World War I. In 1919, the fort's main function became a prison, lasting until 2005.

 For Estonians, Patarei is one of the most prominent symbols of Soviet and Nazi political terror.

 In 2018, the Estonian Institute of Historical Memory launched preparations to establish a museum of crimes of communism and an accompanying international research centre in Tallinn.
-The museum is planned to an approximately 5,000 square meter area in the eastern part of the building and is scheduled to open in 2025.
+The museum is planned to an approximately 5,000 square meter area in the eastern part of the building and is scheduled to open in 2026.

 History

 Patarei as a Central Prison

 In 1919, the fort replaced Tallinn’s previous jails in Toompea Castle and the Fat Margaret artillery tower, which had been damaged in fires during the revolutions of 1917.
 Before 1919, prisons had been under the jurisdiction of local municipal governments.
 After the independence, they went under the jurisdiction of the Ministry of Justice.
-The complex, which also included a hospital, was largest prison in Estonia with a capacity for nearly 1,000 prisoners.
+The complex, which also included a hospital, was the largest prison in Estonia with a capacity for nearly 1,000 prisoners.
 The building was fortified with internal walls, partition walls, iron gates and double bars on some of the windows.

 In 1925 and 1926, separate sections were built on the second storey of the main building to host the increasing number of imprisoned communists, following the Trial of the 149 (November 1924) and the attempt to overthrow the government after 1 December 1924.
 The prison’s capacity was further enlarged to host approximately 1,500 prisoners in the 1930s, with the addition of the second and third blocks.
 To save public money, the prisoners had to earn their upkeep in a sewing workshop, print shop, bindery and other facilities located within the complex.

 As an indication of domestic peace and on the occasion of the 20th anniversary of the independence of the Republic of Estonia, the newly elected Estonian President Konstantin Päts announced a political amnesty in 1938.
 Thus, 104 communists and 79 members of the War of Independence veterans’ movement were released from Patarei Prison.
 By the summer of 1940, 36 persons accused of espionage for the Soviet Union, and seven persons who had been imprisoned for political reasons, still remained in Patarei Prison alongside criminal offenders.